What is OLAP?

 Analysts frequently need to group, aggregate and join data.
-These operations in relational databases are resource intensive.
+These OLAP operations in data mining are resource intensive.
 With OLAP data can be pre-calculated and pre-aggregated, making analysis faster.

 In this tutorial, you will learn-